Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education

 Nomination Process

-Any student, staff, or faculty member who wishes to nominate an eligible faculty member is asked to complete a brief online form by December 20.
+Any student, staff, or faculty member who wishes to nominate an eligible faculty member is asked to complete a brief online form by December 19.
 Self-nominations are welcome.
 After the form is submitted, nominees will be notified.

 Advice to nominees

-• The two-page statement should include the following: a thorough description of the specific innovation or improvement that is the focus of the nomination; the rationale for the initiative; and evidence of student learning benefits.
+• The statement should include the following: a thorough description of the specific innovation or improvement that is the focus of the nomination; the rationale for the initiative; and evidence of student learning benefits.

 • The strongest nomination packages typically include input from both colleagues and students.
 Nominees are encouraged to communicate the focus of the nomination (i.e., the specific innovation or improvement) to letter writers so that they can tailor their comments appropriately.

-Advice to letter writers
+Advice to supporters

-• Because of the nature of the award, the most helpful letters emphasize the innovation or improvement that is the focus of the nomination rather than the nominee’s personal characteristics as a teacher or general excellence in teaching.
+• Because of the nature of the award, the most helpful letters emphasize the innovation or improvement, that is the focus of the nomination rather than the nominee’s personal characteristics as a teacher or general excellence in teaching.

 Learn more about the Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education and recent award recipients.